JuliaRegistries/TagBot/README.md

           token: ${{ secrets.GITHUB_TOKEN }}
 ```

+No further action is required on your part.
+When you add a new release to a registry with Registrator, TagBot will create a GitHub release on your package's repository.

-No further action is required, but you may want to check out some of the available configuration options:
+You may, however, want to customize the behaviour via the available configuration options:

 - [Personal Access Tokens](#personal-access-tokens)
 - [SSH Deploy Keys](#ssh-deploy-keys)